Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 1) Since I opted to learn Python over Javascript which is used in frontend web development and I am not pursuing a Full-Stack role.
 I use a ton of Bootstrap to develop a nice UI on my projects.
 Definitely learn how to incorporate it in your projects it will save you a ton of time and not confuse you with trying to learn another language just yet.

 ### APIs
+A lot of job descriptions nowadays would like for candidates to have knowledge of APIs.
+I opted for the Django Rest Framework.
+You can learn about them on FCC / Youtube.

+### Deployment

+### Testing

 ## SQL